stormztee/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script to print effective name of current user
+Script that prints all groups current user is part of